-The Teng laboratory investigates how tumour-induced immunosuppression controls the three phases of cancer immunoediting.
+The Teng Cancer Immunoregulation and Immunotherapy Laboratory investigates how tumour-induced immunosuppression controls the three phases of cancer immunoediting.
 In particular, my laboratory has a strong interest in investigating the immunosuppressive role of regulatory T cells (Tregs), T cell anergy/exhaustion (mediated by checkpoint receptors), the cytokine IL-23 and its associated cytokine family and immunosuppressive metabolites (adenosine) in the local tumour microenvironment using experimental and de novo mouse models of cancer.

 A major focus of the laboratory currently lies in determining the optimal scheduling of immunotherapy to maximise its anti-tumour efficacy.
 Recently, our group provided the first demonstration in pre-clinical tumor models that neoadjuvant compared to adjuvant immunotherapies were more efficacious in the eradicating of metastases in the context of cancer surgery.
 This study now raises many key questions about the mechanism of long-lasting immunity created by neoadjuvant immunotherapy, the role of the primary tumor, the possible discovery of new biomarkers in the tumor and blood, and the potentially shortened treatment schedule that may deliver cheaper and safer alternatives for cancer patients.
 Ongoing work in the laboratory now aims to understand the key mechanism and pathways that are activated and/or required by neoadjuvant immunotherapy which may allow for their selective targeting and thus further improve the efficacy of immunotherapies.
 In parallel, our study has now spurred many of our clinical colleagues to undertake new clinical trials to compare the efficacy of neoadjuvant compare to adjuvant immunotherapies.